paulocts/martini-odyssey-2026/hands_on/README.md

 ## Notes

 - Each node has 20 cores, but for some systems, jobs should be configured to less cores (e.g. **16 cores**)

+## Software environment

+In addition to HPC access, several tools and Python packages are required for the tutorials (e.g. analysis libraries, system preparation tools).

+A setup script will be provided during the workshop to install these dependencies in a local environment if needed.

+Some components may already be pre-installed on the system.